codeoverflow-org/nodecg-io/docs/services/twitch.md

 ## Using the Twitch sample bundle

-The simple Twitch example bundle in `samples/twitch-chat` demonstrates the ability to get access to a twitch chat and printing all messages of it.
+The Twitch-Chat example bundle in `samples/twitch-chat` demonstrates the ability to get access to a twitch chat and printing all messages of it.
 Here is a guide to how to get it working:

 1. Start nodecg with nodecg-io installed.
 The bundle is currently part of it so it should also be loaded.